Get a Quote

 *Use the SMALLEST box possible to mail your shoes.

 *Reusing a box is acceptable if all markings are removed or covered.

 *Put them in your mailbox or you can schedule a pick-up online or

 *You can call USPS (Call 1-800-ASK-USPS® (800-275-8777)

 When spending more money on high quality shoes you should consider that it could save your wallet in the long run when you buy shoes that are repairable.
 Not to mention that it could save your feet.
 Repairable shoes are a renewable resource that eases the burden on your bank account.
-It can even eases the burden on the environment by staying in service for years instead of going to the landfill.
+It can even ease the burden on the environment by staying in service for years instead of going to the landfill.

 There are three things to consider when choosing quality footwear.
 The materials the shoe is made from, how it is constructed and if that shoe fits you properly.

 If you look for quality materials this will translate into comfort and durability for you.
 You should always look for uppers that are made of leather or some other natural material.
 This is because leather allows your feet to breathe and your sweat to escape.